aragon/osx/Readme.md

 In a nutshell, each DAO is composed of 3 interconnecting components:

 1. **The DAO contract:** The DAO contract is where the **core functionality** of the DAO lies.
 It is the contract in charge of:
-    - Representing the identity of the DAO (ENS name, logo, description, other metadata)
+    - Representing the identity and metadata of the DAO (ENS name, logo, description, other metadata)
     - Holding and managing the treasury assets
     - Executing arbitrary actions to:
         - transfer assets